 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 The student will participate in four Discussions of the prompts.
 Each Discussion consists of two parts, the thread, and the reply.
 Each thread must be supported by at least two scholarly citations and be at least 350 words excluding the reference section.
 For each Discussion, the student will reply to one other thread in the following Module: Week.
 Each reply must be supported by at least two scholarly citations and be at least 250 words excluding the reference section.
 Both the thread and the reply must also integrate one biblical principle.

 The student will complete a 5–10-slide PowerPoint presentation that depicts the role of business etiquette in organizational success.
 The Business Etiquette PowerPoint must include 5–10 citations in current APA format.

 Case Assignments (2)

-The student will write 2 separate Case Assignments that focus on 2 individual cases from the Ferrell textbook.
-Each case assignment must be 4–5 pages (double spaced), not including the title or reference pages.
-The Case Assignments must include at least 5 references in addition to the course textbooks and the Bible and must be in current APA format.
+The student will write two separate Case Assignments: (Case: Monsanto Assignment, and Case: Enron Assignment) that focus on two individual cases from the Ferrell textbook.
+Each Case Assignment must be between 4–5 pages (double spaced), not including the title or reference pages.
+The Case Assignments must include five or more peer reviewed references in addition to the course textbooks and the Bible and must be in current APA format.

-The student will complete two quizzes in the assigned modules/weeks by answering questions based on the provided video in MindTap.
+The student will complete two quizzes in the assigned Module: Week by answering questions based on the provided video in MindTap.